codex-storage/codex-docs/learn/installer/upload-and-download.md

 # Upload/Download Files in the Testnet

-You can either upload or download files by using the fourth and fifth option in the Codex Installer or by using the Codex GUI app (recommended).
+You can either upload or download files by using the Upload / Download option in the Codex Installer or by using the Codex GUI app (recommended).

 ## Codex Vault